-The Graduate School of Colorado School of Mines is open to graduates from four-year programs at recognized colleges or universities.
+The Graduate School of Colorado School of Mines is open to graduates from recognized colleges and universities worldwide.
 Admission to all graduate programs is competitive, based on an evaluation of prior academic performance, test scores and references.
-The academic background of each applicant is evaluated according to the requirements of each department outlined later in this section of the Bulletin.
+The academic background of each applicant is evaluated according to the requirements of each program outlined later in this section of the Catalog.

 To be a candidate for a graduate degree, students must have completed an appropriate undergraduate degree program.
 Colorado School of Mines undergraduate students in the Combined Degree Program may, however, work toward completion of graduate degree requirements prior to completing undergraduate degree requirements.
-See the Combined Undergraduate/Graduate Degree section of the Graduate Bulletin for details of this program.
+See the Combined Undergraduate/Graduate Degree section of the Graduate Catalog for details of this program.